 If you want to transcribe a song or play it yourself, you can use these tools, though they don’t do the transcribing for you, but their player programs are specially optimized for slowing down music for transcription, play-along practice, or speech transcription.

-Here are some of the best software to slow down music in 2018.
+Here are some of the best software to slow down music for both professionals and amateurs.

 Transcribe can also display videos if you’re working from video files. it doesn’t however take any interest in MIDI files as they have explicit info on the notes to be played and when, but there are programs that support this – neither is it an audio editor.